Search Results

 "Das Joachim-Quartett" - Large Original Etching

 Enormous original 1904 etching depicting the renowned Joachim Quartet (Joseph Joachim, Robert Hausmann, Emanuel Wirth and Carl Halir) rehearsing a Beethoven quartet.
 Etching and drypoint.
 Signed in the plate and by hand by the engraver, Ferdinand Schmutzer.
 Described as "perhaps the largest plate ever etched."
 (Thieme-B. XXX, 184: "Wohl die größte Platte, die je radiert wurde.")
 Weixlgärtner VIII, 77.
 Image size 33.5 x 48.5 inches (85.5 x 123 cm).
 Framed.
-Some light scratches, foxing and toning.
+With significant creases and a few cracks to the heavy inking, though less visible under glass, some light scratches, foxing and toning.
 Read More...

 Show all available items matching: